hodayaShirazie/Pack-man-game/README.md

 # Pac-Man Game

-A Java-based implementation of the classic **Pac-Man** game, showcasing object-oriented principles, multi-threading, desighn patterns and GUI.
+A Java-based implementation of the classic **Pac-Man** game, showcasing object-oriented principles, multi-threading, design patterns and GUI.

 ---